steam-test1/Testing/README.md

 ```

 This environment variable will tell the game to look for the SuperBLT loader when you run PAYDAY 2.

-A known issue is that, depending on how new your distributions' packages are, Steam has an annoying tendancy to use an outdated version of
-libcurl4 that it packages in with the client, which the loader cannot use.
-Some distributions may require manually looking for the latest version of this library.
-More detailed instructions on how to do this [can be found here](https://steamcommunity.com/sharedfiles/filedetails/?id=801187233)

 Be sure to install the basemod from [GitLab:znixian/payday2-superblt-lua](https://gitlab.com/znixian/payday2-superblt-lua),
 as the automatic installer isn't currently implemented on GNU+Linux.